ebzzry/ebzzry.github.io/en/fkd/gsk.md

     $ gpg2 --gen-key

-If you want to generate *better* passwords, use the
+If you want to use better passwords, use the
 [Diceware method](http://world.std.com/~reinhold/diceware.html).
 An
 [XKCD comic](https://xkcd.com/936/) was drawn in case you’re wondering what it is.